ModBrick/brickulus/README.md

 _____________________________________________________________________________________________________________________________
 #What is the Brickulus ?

-The brickulus is a 3d headset VR for smartphone based on cardboard made in LEGO
+The brickulus is a 3d headset VR for smartphone based on Google cardboard made in LEGO

          .-=========-.
          |() () () ()|